rails-girls-summer-of-code/summer-of-code/about.md

 ## Help make Open Source a better place for everyone

 Rails Girls Summer of Code wants to bring more diversity into Open Source.
-According to GitHub’s 2017 [Open Source Survey](https://opensourcesurvey.org/2017/){:target="_blank"_} “[t]he gender imbalance in open source remains profound... just 3% are women and 1% are non-binary”.
+According to GitHub’s 2017 [Open Source Survey](https://opensourcesurvey.org/2017/) “[t]he gender imbalance in open source remains profound... just 3% are women and 1% are non-binary”.

 To encourage more diversity, the tech environment needs to be less toxic to women, non-binary people and other minorities.
 Adhering to and respecting the program’s [Code of Conduct](/about/code-of-conduct) is essential for anyone participating in Rails Girls Summer of Code.
 This ensures the program is a safe space for everyone involved.

 ## Who is behind Rails Girls Summer of Code

-RGSoC is a project run by not-for-profit organization [Travis Foundation](https://foundation.travis-ci.org/).
+RGSoC is a project run by not-for-profit organization <a href="https://foundation.travis-ci.org" target="_blank">Travis Foundation</a>.
 It operates solely on the generous donations of sponsors and individuals from the community.

 The scholarship program started in 2013.
 Since then, RGSoC has supported 205 students working in 81 sponsored teams and 28 volunteering teams.
 In 2018 we welcomed our first part-time teams.